Netherlands Carillon: History

 In late 1951, Govert L. Verheul, press officer of the Dutch Ministry of Economic Affairs in The Hague, proposed that the Netherlands present a gift to the United States to commemorate their actions during and after World War II and as a symbol of the two countries' lasting friendship.
 He came up with the idea of gifting a carillon when washing dishes one night and accidentally clinking wine glasses together.
 Consequently, a large-scale fundraising campaign was launched, and it received an enthusiastic response.
 It was eventually endorsed by Queen Juliana.
 On April 4, 1952, she visited the United States to present a small silver bell to President Harry S. Truman as a token of the carillon that was to come.
-In ceremonies at Meridian Hill Park in Washington, DC, the queen spoke of the importance of the small bells of the future instrument:
+In ceremonies at Meridian Hill Park in Washington, D.C., the queen spoke of the importance of the small bells of the future instrument:

-Two years later, forty-nine bells arrived and were installed in West Potomac Park, where they were formally accepted by the United States.
+Two years later, 49 bells arrived and were installed in West Potomac Park, where they were formally accepted by the United States.
 The Netherlands did not initially have the money to provide a proper campanile for the carillon, so it was housed in a temporary structure.
 Gerrit Rietveld, a Dutch furniture designer and architect, was approached to design the campanile, but he was eventually removed from the project because of his perceived communist sympathies.
-Instead, renowned Dutch architect Joost W. C. Boks designed the carillon's permanent home.
+Instead, Dutch architect Joost W. C. Boks designed the carillon's permanent home.
 The tower was erected just north of Arlington National Cemetery and south of the Marine Corps War Memorial and was completed by early 1960.
 The carillon and new tower received a formal dedication ceremony on May 5, 1960, or the fifteenth anniversary of Dutch Liberation Day.
 The inaugural concert was performed by renowned carillonist Charles T. Chapman.

-A tulip library was planted in a circular bed immediately to the east of the plaza in 1964, also a gift from the Netherlands.
+A tulip garden was planted in a circular bed immediately to the east of the plaza in 1964, also a gift from the Netherlands.
 A small successional woodland to the southwest forms the backdrop to the carillon as a result of the 1960s National Capital Parks Planting Plan.
-Additional landscaped beds in the form of musical notes were planted in 1967 and 1972 as part of Lady Bird Johnson’s Beautification Program, with a variety of annuals and perennials, in addition to tulips.
+Additional landscaped beds in the form of musical notes were planted in 1967 and 1972 as part of Lady Bird Johnson's Beautification Program, with a variety of annuals and perennials, in addition to tulips.
 The program also planted the horseshoe of trees for the campanile's backdrop.